-B. Motivation
+1.2.
+Motivation

-The phenomenal progress of technology has driven the deployment of an increasing number of devices ranging from RFID devices to supercomputers.
+The phenomenal progress of technology has driven the deployment of an increasing number of ranging from RFID devices supercomputers.
 These devices are widely deployed, spanning corporate administrative domains typically protected by firewalls.
 Low cost of hardware has made replication a cost-effective approach to fault-tolerance especially when using software replication.
-These factors have contributed to the increasing complexity of today's applications which are composed of ever increasing number of resources: hardware (hard-drives, CPUs, networks) and software (services).
+These factors have contributed to the increasing complexity of today's applications which are composed of ever increasing number of resources: hardware (harddrives, CPUs, networks) and software (services).
 Management is required for maintaining a properly running application; however existing approaches have shown limitations to successfully manage such large scale systems.

-First, the number of components susceptible to failure increases as the size of an application increases in terms of factors such as hardware components, software components and geographical scale.
+First, the number of component failures increases as the size of an application increases in terms of factors such as hardware components, software components and geographical scale.
 An analysis [10] of causes of failure in Internet services shows that most of the service's downtime can be attributed to improper management (such as wrong configuration) while software failures come second.